sakthivarthini/Conversimg/README.md

 ```

 If you want to **generate an executable** for your system **you must modify the file gradle.build** and indicate the
 corresponding command to be able to achieve it.
+However, in **the release** a **runnable jar file** is provided to
+be executed in your personal computer.

 ## 5 - Compatibility